Why Freedom Insurance Group Ltd (ASX:FIG) Is A Sell

 If Freedom is sued for its conduct, in a class action, and the ‘retention’ team is forced to make it easier to cancel policies, then I doubt there will be much left for shareholders.

-So, being generous, the net book value is around $35 million, versus the current market capitalisation of $31 million.
+So, being generous, the net book value is around $67 million (Note: corrected), versus the current market capitalisation of $31 million.

 Once you factor in redundancy costs, and the risk that the $73 million “net present value of trail commission” will be written down, I think it is reasonable to argue that Freedom Insurance is very overvalued.